Thanks to a generous grant from OLD POSSUM’S PRACTICAL TRUST we are commissioning two pieces that we have been developing over the last year or so.

 We have thought for a good while that they could be used to write a work that celebrates not just this landmark partnership but any long-term relationship and the universality of love.

 We have secured permission from Britten Pears Arts to use the letters and we are commissioning Conor Mitchell to compose a cycle for two voices (one high, one low, any gender/non-binary) and piano trio (piano, violin, cello).

-The voice combination will always be flexible – for one thing we are keen to avoid any imitation of the lovers’ own voices – so the piece could be sung by two men, two women, or a man and woman.
+The voice combination will always be flexible and we are keen to avoid any imitation of the lovers’ own voices.

 To this end we plan to use several pairs of singers, focusing less on the first performance and more on a rolling world premiere of multiple performances.
 For more on the concept of rolling world premieres, head to this page.

 We already have the co-operation of the Cheltenham Music Festival and are looking for more partnerships in the UK, Europe and the USA to produce the cycle extensively in 2022/3